🌍 EuropeFood TourismPrague

 Top 5 Must-Try Restaurants in Prague

 You’ve booked your flight and packed your bags – now you have to start writing out your trip itinerary for Prague.
-There are plenty of things to see and do while visiting such a beautiful city – however, you might be most interested in the cuisine.
+There are plenty of Top Things To Do In Prague while visiting such a beautiful city – however, you might be most interested in the cuisine.
 Here are couple of the best Restaurants in Prague.

 Many tourists get excited about trying the food in Prague – the city is particularly appealing to meat lovers or those who want a throwback to their European grandmothers’ traditional family dishes.